lilioid/homepage/README.md

 Afterward, the web server can be started by running `hypercorn --reload homepage.main:app` while being inside the `src/` directory or having otherwise made it available in pythons import path.

-Alternatively, a *Dockerfile* is provided which builds a docker image for the whole application including static asset serving via nginx.

 ## Configuration

 This website serves mostly static content and requires basically no configuration.